Vision Support Service

 Specialist Equipment & LVAs

 The Vision Support Service has established good links with hospitals within Warwickshire.
-A low vision aid clinic has been established at UCHW.
+A low vision aid clinic has been established at UCHW and at Stratford Hospital.
 Referrals are made to the clinic through your child’s QTVI.
 The clinic provides a range of low vision aids, such as handheld magnifiers or monocular telescopes to improve independent learning.

 Some pupils with a severe visual impairment benefit greatly from using specialist equipment in school to support their learning.
 This can range from equipment to support the learning of braille, to more specialist magnifiers, such as the Prodigi.
 Applications can be made by your QTVI to the Disability Access Fund to purchase such items where appropriate.